7 Essential Yoga Poses For Cyclists

 - Press down into the palms or fingertips, inhale and reach the crown of the head up, lengthening the spine.
 Exhale and sink the hips down into the floor.
 Roll the shoulders down and back and press and lean forward through the chest.

 - Move as deep into the posture as you can while still maintaining full deep breathing.
 Breathe and hold for 3-6 breaths.

 - To release, support your weight with the hands as you slide the right knee back into Table or step the right foot back into Down Dog.
 Repeat with the other leg.

 Yoga Before Or After Cycling?

 There is no rule as to whether yoga practice has to be done before or after cycling.
-As most cyclists have regular day jobs that require them to be at the desk all day, practicing the above poses can be a part of the warm routine.
+As most cyclists have regular day jobs that require them to be at the desk all day, practicing the above poses can be a part of the warm up routine.
 Yoga helps you stretch your hip flexors along with other key muscles in your core and quads to prepare for the ride.

 Alternatively, if you’re someone who finds that your body gets really stiff after a ride, you can use yoga to stretch and relax your muscles.
 The pigeon and lunge poses are especially helpful in relieving your legs from tightness and soreness after a long ride.
 You might find it difficult to hold some of the poses when you start.
 However, with practice, you should aim to reach a level of composure and comfort in each pose.
 Experiment with doing yoga before and after your rides and do what works best for your body.